Emulator Issues #11324

 I spent way too long searching for GBA gameIDs...

-#2 Updated by lpfaint99 over 1 year ago
+#2 Updated by lpfaint99 almost 2 years ago

 Fun times.
 I don't have this disc, but it makes sense that an unlicensed game wouldn't use the normal writes.